 24 – Bacon Bits – Good source of fat and protein, but with the downside of preservatives.
 I’d prefer to cook my own bacon, but these aren’t a bad fall back plan.
 Eat bacon bits on salad, add them to cooking ground beef to add flavor and fat, or just eat them as a keto snack.

 25 – Olives – A great source of plant-based keto fat.
-Choose the black or the green olives.
-Eat them as keto snacks or add them to ground beef or a stir fry to jazz up your meals.
+Choose black or the green olives.
+Eat them as keto snacks or add them to ground beef or stir fry to jazz up your meals.
 Olives are not zero carb, so pay attention to how many you’re eating.

 26 – Pickles – Decent quality dill pickles (not sweet pickles) are a keto staple with just 1 carb per serving.
 The electrolytes in the juice also help some people avoid the symptoms of keto flu.
 Just watch the nutrition label, because carb counts vary by brand and flavor.

 27 – Coffee – If you’re a coffee drinker, it’s just fine on a Keto Diet and has some beneficial effects on hunger when you are first introducing Intermittent Fasting with your Keto Diet.
 Drinking Fatty Coffee is a very common practice with those who eat keto.
 Watch for carbs in the flavored coffees, but otherwise, enjoy!

 28 – Mustard – Most condiments are packed full of sugar, and therefore are not appropriate for a keto diet.
 Mustard is one of the exceptions.
 It’s zero carb and full of flavor.